dlespiau/blog/content/posts/2019-06-06-jk-configuration-as-code/index.md

-Many attempts have been made to solve this, often siloed to a particular piece of software: [Ansible][ansible] comes with a [full programming language][ansible-playbooks] embed as YAML constructs, [Hiera][hiera] implements object merging for Puppet and even YAML itself has [anchors and references][yaml-aliases] to reduce duplication.
+Many attempts have been made to solve this, often siloed to a particular piece of software: [Ansible][ansible] comes with a [full programming language][ansible-playbooks] embed as YAML constructs, [Hiera][hiera] implements object merging for Puppet, even YAML itself has [anchors and references][yaml-aliases] to reduce duplication.
 More interestingly, domain specific languages have appeared in recent years such as [jsonnet][jsonnet] or [Dhall][dhall] (and its [Kubernetes support][dhall-kubernetes]).